-A dedicated researcher, teacher, and performer, Stephanie Venturino has taught written theory and aural skills at the Eastman Community Music School (ECMS) since 2010.
+Stephanie Venturino has taught written theory and aural skills at the Eastman Community Music School (ECMS) since 2010.
 A native Rochesterian, she received pre-collegiate diplomas with honors in saxophone performance and music theory from the ECMS.
-Stephanie is currently a third-year Ph.D. student in music theory at the Eastman School of Music, where she serves as a teaching assistant.
-Stephanie received a B.M. degree (highest distinction) in saxophone performance and music theory from Eastman, as well as the coveted Performer’s Certificate, an award given for outstanding jury and recital performance.
+Stephanie is currently a fourth-year Ph.D. student in music theory at the Eastman School of Music, where she also received an M.A. in music theory, a B.M. in saxophone performance and music theory (highest distinction), and the coveted Performer’s Certificate, an award given for outstanding jury and recital performance.

-As a saxophonist, Stephanie is an active ensemble musician and soloist.
-A current member of the Eastman Saxophone Project, she has frequently played with the Eastman Wind Ensemble, Eastman Wind Orchestra, and Musica Nova.
-She has also garnered top prizes in numerous local, regional, and national solo and chamber music competitions.
-Stephanie made her solo debut at the age of 16 with the Penfield Symphony Orchestra, and she has played at prestigious venues such as the Kennedy Center (Washington, D.C) and the National Centre for the Performing Arts (Beijing, China).
+Stephanie also has extensive ensemble, chamber, and solo experience as a classical saxophonist.
+She has frequently played with the Eastman Saxophone Project, the Eastman Wind Ensemble, Eastman Wind Orchestra, and Musica Nova; she has also garnered top prizes in numerous local, regional, and national solo and chamber music competitions.
+Stephanie made her solo debut at the age of 16 with the Penfield Symphony Orchestra, and she has played at prestigious venues such as the John F. Kennedy Center for the Performing Arts (Washington, D.C) and the National Centre for the Performing Arts (Beijing, China).
 Her primary teachers have included Douglas O’Connor and Chien-Kwan Lin.